csc-training/summerschool/programming/fortran/docs/04_Modules.md

 # Summary

 - Diving program into modules makes it easer to develop and debug
-- Fortran modules can contain procedures, variables and type defintions
+- Fortran modules can contain procedures, variables and type definitions
-- Prodedures should in most cases be implemented in modules
+- Procedures should in most cases be implemented in modules
 - By default, Fortran procedures can modify arguments
     - intent attributes can be used for avoiding unwanted side effects